JaredTMurray/plotlydiploy/README.md

 ## Submission

 ### Overview
-The dashbord borad was created to hold the demographic information that visualize the bacterial data infomration from sample.json file.
+The dashbord viewed in [index.html](#) holds the demographic information that visualize the bacterial data infomration from sample.json file.
 The charts identify the top 10 bacterial species in their belly buttons.
+Javascript [chart.js](#) holds the funstion that produces the charts in the following resutls.
 ### Results

-As a reminder, the deliverables for this Challenge are as follows:
+Focuses, the following deliverables:

 -	Deliverable 1: Create a Horizontal Bar Chart
 -	Deliverable 2: Create a Bubble Chart